hackbinghamton/WebDevelopmentWorkshop/React.js/Functionality.md

 ...
 ```

-This function checks the length of our value to ensure it's not empty, and then uses the [Spread Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to merge our new value in the existing array, and finally, we reset our value.
-See how easy it is to use state to handle events?
+This function checks the length of our value to ensure it's not empty, and then uses the [Spread Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) (I know that can look pretty weird, but take a look at that link and I'm confident you'll have a better understanding by the end of the article) to merge our new value in the existing array, and finally, we reset our value.
+See how much easier it is to allow state to handle changes to events rather than needing to access and manipulate the DOM directy with vanilla JS?

 Just add this function into an `onClick` event in our button, and we should have the "Add" functionality ready to go! `<button onClick={addItem}>Add</button>`